-The construction of a bridge over Narira Creek in 1882 and improvement of the coast road to Bermagui further increased the development of the area, with a regular flow of produce and supplies to and from the village to the markets in Sydney.
+The construction of a bridge over Narira Creek in 1882 and improvement of the coast road to Bermagui further increased the development of the area This meant a regular flow of produce and supplies to and from the village to the markets in Sydney.

 On the 30 May 1885 a meeting was held to form the first Agriculture Society.
 It took much “spade work” to convert the heavily timbered and uneven land into a showground.
-Four years later the first Cobargo show was held and every year since the show has been a major event in the district.
+Four years later the first Cobargo show was held nearly every year since.

 It is believed the dairy industry commenced at W.D.’s property Bredbatoura in the 1870s where the butter was packed in wooden casks and sent to Sydney on the sailing vessels.